nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have auto-backup option available
+6. Should be able to execute commands below 2seconds
+7. Should have password system to assess private details

 ## Appendix D : Glossary